MiMedia

 On March 22, 2022 MiMedia began trading on the Toronto Venture Exchange (TSXV) under the symbol: "MIM" via a reverse takeover transaction.

 Description of Business

 MiMedia has built the MiMedia Platform, a next generation consumer cloud platform that enables consumers to access all their personal content (photos, videos, music, documents, SMS and contacts), on any device or operating system, whenever they want.

-Backed by a portfolio of issued patents and approximately US$45 million in development, the MiMedia Platform and MiMedia’s technology is an innovative answer to today’s consumer clouds, which are mainly enterprise-focused, work-file sharing solutions offering utility-like experiences.
-MiMedia differentiates with its highly visual interface, rich media experiences, robust content curation tools, private sharing platform for families and deeper promotion of content (re)discovery.

-MiMedia solves important problems for consumers – providing security, organization, ease of use, ubiquitous access and true private sharing of their cherished personal content.
-The MiMedia Platform enables consumers to access their content on any device by seamlessly integrating seven apps into one, simple-to-use platform – desktop apps for PC & Mac, smartphone apps for iOS & Android, tablet apps for iOS & Android and a web app that works on all browsers.
+The MiMedia Platform enables consumers to access their content on any device by integrating seven apps into one platform – desktop apps for PC & Mac, smartphone apps for iOS & Android, tablet apps for iOS & Android and a web app that works on all browsers.

-MiMedia also uniquely solves important problems for its distribution partners that serve consumers – namely OEMs and Telcos.
-Leaders in these large market segments struggle with customer retention, low margins, limited digital revenue strategies and heavy market competition from the likes of Google and Apple as well as local, in-market players.

 Business Model

 MiMedia operates a business model that is recurring, high-margin and diversified with multiple revenue streams: